 NMC261Y0: Special Topics: Field Archaeology in The Republic of Georgia

 This course is designed as a general practicum in archaeological field methods.
-As a field course, emphasis will be placed on active participation in the ongoing research of the Gadachrili Gora Regional Archaeological Project Expedition (G.R.A.P.E.) in the Republic of Georgia.
-Students will receive extensive training in excavation methods, recording procedures, and the preliminary processing of artifacts and ethnographic experimentation recreating some of the ancient artifacts.
-There will be several weekend field trips exploring the archaeology and culture of the region which will supplement the primary focus on fieldwork experience.
+As a field course, emphasis will be placed on active participation in the ongoing research of the Gadachrili Gora Regional Archaeological Project Expedition (GRAPE) in the Republic of Georgia.
+Students will receive extensive training in archaeological excavation and survey methods, recording procedures, the preliminary processing of artifacts and ethnographic experimentation recreating some of the ancient artifacts.
+There will be several weekend field trips exploring the archaeology and culture of the region, which will supplement the primary focus on fieldwork experience.
 All students are eligible to participate.
 No prior field experience is necessary.
 Not eligible for CR/NCR option.

-Equipment: While most equipment will be provided, each student must bring their own trowel (preferably 5” blade; Marshalltowns are the choice for most archaeologists) a personal measuring tape (6 meters, not feet), a 3 ring binder, a black physics notebook, and pens/pencils, etc. While not a required item, a personal laptop for database and image work is convenient.
+Equipment: While most equipment will be provided, each student must bring their own trowel (preferably 5” blade), a personal measuring tape (metric), a three-ring binder, a black physics notebook, and pens/pencils, etc. While not a required item, a personal laptop for database and image work is convenient.
 Accepted students will receive a more comprehensive equipment list prior to departing Canada.

 Dr. Stephen Batiuk received his PhD in Near Eastern Archaeology in 2005.
 With over 20 years of fieldwork experience he has participated in over 12 different archaeological projects from CRM (Cultural Resource Management) work in Canada to projects in Ethiopia, Turkey, Israel, Jordan, Romania, France and most recently, the Republic of Georgia.
 His more recent publications and research are focused on understanding not only the origins of wine production in the Caucasus region (specifically Georgia) but perhaps more importantly, the spread of this early Georgian wine culture across the entire Near East and eventually the rest of the world.
 Dr. Batiuk brings a whole suite of skills in landscape and materials analysis, particularly ancient ceramics.
 He is currently employed by the University of Toronto as a Research Associate in the Archaeology Centre.